DrDaveTurner/kstat/README.md

 Edit __kstat.config__ to define your setup.
 If your system uses the condo model, you can specify condo partition name and owner name pairs.
+Choose one compute node to act as the __master node__ which will do the _scontrol show nodes_ on the half minute and put the data into a file for all other nodes to read.
+If the master node goes down it only affects some entries when using _kstat --table_ so it isn't a big deal.
+You can change the master node in the kstat.config file on the fly.

 Set up the PostgreSQL database then initiate it with the __kstat_info.qsl__ file with a command like: